swcarpentry/git-novice/_episodes/05-history.md

 - "`git checkout` recovers old versions of files."
 ---

-As we saw in the previous lesson, we can refer to commits by their identifiers.
+As we saw in the previous episode, we can refer to commits by their identifiers.
 You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.